NevinSecurity/NevinSecurity.github.io/_posts/2024-06-07-Reducing Your Digital Footprint.md

 This ensures your data isn't over exposed by recruiters to resume databases that may be unmanaged and insecure.
 Do not try this if you're applying to government positions as it could come across as ill intent.

-I've heard many reasons of why this is not a good idea, but it can drastically increase your security for you and your new employer.
+While some employers may not agree, it ultimately increases your security for you and your new employer.
+It's possible that some employers may instantly dismiss your application due to feeling tricked, but it's much more accepting in companies with positive cybersecurity culture.
+These environments tend to be much more appealing to work for anyway, so it can act as a filter if you're interested in security-conscious companies.

 <br>

 *A firefighter may have more safegaurds for preventing fires in their own home, like three fire extinguishers and fire alarms, because they fight fire on a regular basis.
 This might seem weird to someone who might only have one, but firefighters are constently reminded of the destruction that fire is capable of.*

 <br>

 Reducing your online footprint is a practice of personal data security which directly translates into enterprise data security.
 Data security professionals that don't practice reducing their online footprint can be ripe for malicious advisaries to target.
 This is due to prevelance of collecting Open Source Intelligence, or OSINT, for reconnaissance.
 Shown in the [previously linked MITRE framework](https://attack.mitre.org/techniques/T1589/), gathering your victims identity information is a commonly performed technique in the first step of hacking an enterprise.
 Being able to directly limit the amount of information that is exposed about you on the internet can return dividens to you and your future employers.